-In our opinion, the financial statements referred to above present fairly, in all material respects, the plan net assets of the State of Alaska Judicial Retirement System as of June 30, 2011 and 2010, and the changes in plan net assets for the years then ended, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the plan net assets of the State of Alaska Judicial Retirement System as of June 30, 2012 and 2011, and the changes in plan net assets for the years then ended, in conformity with accounting principles generally accepted in the United States of America.

-Management's discussion and analysis and schedules of funding progress and employer contributions from Employers and State of Alaska are not a required part of the financial statements, but are supplementary information required by the Governmental Accounting Standards Board (GASB).
+Management's Discussion and Analysis and Schedules of Funding Progress and Schedules of Contributions from Employers and State of Alaska are not a required part of the financial statements, but are supplementary information required by the Governmental Accounting Standards Board (GASB).
 We have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of the required supplementary information.
 However, we did not audit this information and express no opinion on it.

-Our audits were conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The supplemental schedules presented on pages 44 - 45 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-Such supplemental schedules are the responsibility of the management of the Plan.
-This information has been subjected to the auditing procedures applied in our audits of the basic financial statements and, in our opinion, is fairly stated in all material respects when considered in relation to the basic financial statements taken as a whole.
+Our audit was conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
+The supplemental schedules presented on pages 45 - 46 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Supplemental schedules are the responsibility of the management of the Plan.
+This information has been subjected to the auditing procedures applied in our audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, is fairly stated in a material respects when considered in relation to the basic financial statements taken as a whole.

-October 20, 2011
+October 22, 2012

-This section presents management's discussion and analysis (MD&A) of the Judicial Retirement System's (the Plan) financial condition and performance for the years ended June 30, 2011 and 2010.
+This section presents management's discussion and analysis (MD&A) of the Judicial Retirement System's (the Plan) financial condition and performance for the years ended June 30, 2012 and 2011.
 This section is presented as a narrative overview and analysis.
-Please read the MD&A in conjunction with the financial statements, notes to financial statements, required supplementary information, notes to required supplementary information, and supplemental schedules to better understand the financial condition and performance of the Plan during the fiscal years ended June 30, 2011 and 2010.
-Information for fiscal year 2009 is presented for comparative purposes.
+Please read the MD&A in conjunction with the financial statements, notes to financial statements, required supplementary information, notes to required supplementary information, and supplemental schedules to better understand the financial condition and performance of the Plan during the fiscal years ended June 30, 2012.
+Information for fiscal year 2011 and 2010 is presented for comparative purposes.